Luxating Patellas in Dogs

 • Nutraceuticals

-Symptomatic grade 2 luxation, as well as grades 3 and 4 often require surgical correction.
+Symptomatic Grade 2 luxation, as well as Grades 3 and 4, often require surgical correction.

 Prevention

-Patella luxation may have an inherited component.
+Patellar luxation may have an inherited component.
 Dogs with LPs should not be bred.

 While prevention of LPs in an individual is not possible, the impact of the condition can be reduced with appropriate weight control, exercise management, and nutraceuticals.

-Are Luxating Patellas Common in Dogs?
+Are Luxating Patellas in Dogs common?

 Typical Treatment